 Sponsor a Widow

 A widow is one whose husband has died.
-Majority of women in Muslim countries rely on their husbands to go out and earn a living.
+The majority of women in Muslim countries rely on their husbands to go out and earn a living.
 Women tend to act as housewives.
 As a result, when the husband dies, women often rely on support from other family members or charities like ours.

 Help widows in need and collect piles of good deeds

-Abu Haraira may Allah be pleased with him reported: The Messenger of Allah, peace, and blessings be upon him, said, “One who lends effort to the widows and the poor is like one waging Jihad in the way of Allah, or one who regularly prays at night and fasts during the day”.
-(Sahih al-Bukhari)
+The Messenger of Allah, peace, and blessings be upon him, said, “One who lends effort to the widows and the poor is like one waging Jihad in the way of Allah, or one who regularly prays at night and fasts during the day”.

 Support Widows